atudomain/atudomain.github.io/_posts/2019-12-22-centos8-headless-kvm.md

 ---
 layout: post
+label: beginnings
 title:  "Centos 8: Setup and usage of headless QEMU/KVM server"
 date:   2019-12-22 21:13:00 +0200
-categories: virtualization
 ---

 Centos 8 system may be used as an efficient and secure virtualization platform.
 QEMU/KVM headless server can be installed there and then remotely connected with Virtual Machine Manager application.

 ### I. Install QEMU/KVM on hypervisor